Updated on: November 1, 2024

 To compile this list, I used our tried-and-true testing methodology.
 This means I ran rigorous tests of each antivirus’s security, speed, features, value, and customer support.
 Only the antiviruses that performed in-line with this methodology made this list.
 Here are the exact areas I tested:

-• I checked for extra features.
+- I checked for extra features.
 While most free antiviruses are pretty limited in terms of features, some free programs include a couple of extras.
 Each of the antiviruses on this list went above and beyond in terms of extra features in my tests.
 For example, Avira has a basic free password manager, and Panda has a free VPN (150 MB/day).
-Some brands like Norton have all of these features without any limitations, plus webcam protection, parental controls, cloud storage, and more.

 Risks & Disadvantages of Using a Free Windows Antivirus

-Yes, Windows comes with its own free antivirus (Windows Defender), which does a good job of protecting your PC from malware.
-However, Windows Defender’s malware protections aren’t always as fast or effective as those offered by premium antiviruses like Norton, and it’s also missing many of the extra features listed above.
+Yes, Windows comes with its own free antivirus (Windows/Microsoft Defender), which does a good job of protecting your PC from malware.
+However, its malware protections aren’t always as fast or effective as those offered by premium antiviruses like Norton, and it’s also missing many important features.

 The best premium antiviruses include everything you need to secure your PC, including anti-malware engines that use AI and machine learning to detect both known and unknown viruses, as well as malicious website protection and identity theft monitoring tools.

-Premium antiviruses can also come bundled with extras like a VPN (virtual private network) to secure your browsing activity (TotalAV offers a great VPN), a password manager (Norton’s password manager is decent), and PC optimization tools to ensure your computer is running efficiently (Avira’s PC optimization tools are great!).
+Premium antiviruses can also come bundled with extras like a VPN to secure your browsing activity (TotalAV offers a great VPN), a password manager (Norton’s password manager is decent), and PC optimization tools to ensure your computer is running efficiently (Avira’s PC optimization tools are great!).

 Free Antivirus vs. Paid Antivirus